-Stops the server, creates a checkpoint from the live database files, recovers the offline db database from that checkpoint to rebalance and compress the files, then recovers the checkpoint in the offline db directory to ensure that the database files are optimized.
+Stops the server, creates a checkpoint from the live database files, recovers from that checkpoint to rebalance and compress the files, then recovers the checkpoint in the offline_db directory to ensure that the database files are optimized.

 Run this script when creating the server and if an error occurs while replaying a journal during the off-line checkpoint process.